How to do more than just make it through each day with your toddler. Tips to structure your toddler’s day and really thrive!

 Goal Setting

-We want to really focus on why we are doing what we are doing (see Why vs. How ).
+We want to really focus on why we are doing what we are doing as parents (see Why vs. How ).
 To do more than make it through the day, it requires structure, organizing, and planning.
 All of the categories listed above serve more purpose than simply giving you and your toddler something to do all day.
-On Becoming Toddlerwise discusses three major categories you want to focus on (page 45):
+You are preparing your child for life.

 Moral Training: You teach self-control, obedience, manners, patience, sitting, focusing, concentrating, and relationship with peers, siblings, and adults.
 Independent playtime, free playtime, structured playtime, sibling playtime, friend playtime, and one-on-one time with parents all contribute to meeting these goals.
 See also: